907sjl/referrals_powerbi/README.md

       , USERELATIONSHIP('Standard Calendar'[Date], Referral[Date Reported after 90d]))
     , 0)
 ```
 The core layer calculates the number of referrals sent to the clinic that aged 90 days.
-Two calculated columns from the Power Query assist with this measure.
-The sent indicator, **# Sent**, is either 1 or 0.
+Two calculated columns from the Power Query assist with this measure.  **# Sent** is either 1 or 0 and sums to the number of referrals sent.
 The **Date Reported after 90d** column adds 90 days to the date the referral was sent.
 The DAX function DATEADD could also be used but at the expense of more frequent processing when each visualization is rendered.
 The 90 day age is a static concept that is built into the report.

 ```
 Count Canceled after 90d =